 Do you ever wash your dishes in the dishwasher and find them really cloudy?
 If yes, then your dishwasher needs some thorough cleaning.
 Dishwashers need occasional cleaning because soap scum, grease, and food debris can build.
 But how can you do so?
 Will cleaning a dishwasher with vinegar work?

 Absolutely!
-Vinegar is a fantastic ingredient because it can be used to clean a dishwasher.
+Vinegar is a fantastic product for cleaning a dishwasher.
 This solution has acidic properties that can eliminate grease and grime.
 However, you must be careful when using this cleaning tool because its acidity may damage some specific parts of your dishwasher.

 So, before you soak the dishes in vinegar, let’s find out if you can use the solution safely to clean your dishwasher.